Helpful Gardening Tips

-It has other familiar names such as smooth hydrangea and seven bark, because of its bark's distinctive peeling which reveals the layers underneath.
-It is a deciduous shrub native to the eastern United States, where it grows naturally on rocky slopes, in ravines, and along river banks.
+It has other familiar names such as smooth hydrangea and seven bark because of its bark's distinctive peeling, which reveals the layers underneath.
+It is a deciduous shrub native to the eastern United States, where it grows naturally on rocky slopes, ravines, and river banks.
 The roots of this plant were used widely by Native Americans for numerous medicinal purposes.
 Later, early settlers used the root to treat kidney and bladder stones.

 The wild hydrangea will also grow well in USDA hardiness zones 3 to 9, and this hydrangea will withstand cold weather better than other varieties.
-It can tolerate large shade; it will grow in rocky and shallow spaces as well as clay soil.
+It can tolerate large shade; it will grow in rocky and shallow spaces and clay soil.

 Wild hydrangea plants can spread up to six feet in width and grow between four and six feet in height.
 They have dark green leaves with serrated edges that will turn yellow in autumn, creating a vividly colorful display along with its flowers.
 Plants bloom most prolifically from June through the first frosts, bearing small flowers that grow in cloud-like grouped clusters.
 New flowers begin as light green, then turn creamy white as they mature.
-Some more modern cultivars will produce pink flowers.
-The Hydrangea arborescens cultivar 'Annabelle' is the most well-known variety of wild hydrangea.
-It provides an impressive ten inch, strikingly white, flowers.
-All wild hydrangea flowers are rich in nectar and pollen and will attract butterflies, bumble bees, and other beneficial pollinators.
+Some more modern cultivars will produce pink flowers; the Hydrangea arborescens cultivar 'Annabelle' is the most well-known variety of wild hydrangea.
+It provides impressive ten-inch, strikingly white flowers.
+All wild hydrangea flowers are rich in nectar and pollen and will attract butterflies, bumblebees, and other beneficial pollinators.

 It is easy to propagate and multiplies quickly.
-Its ability to adapt to various soil environments and long blooming season add to its growing popularity.
+Its ability to adapt to various soil environments and long blooming seasons add to its growing popularity.